gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/daemons.rst

 .. code-block:: python

-        async def my_callback(match):
+        async with iterm2.CustomControlSequenceMonitor(
-            await iterm2.Window.async_create(connection)
+                connection, "shared-secret", r'^create-window$') as mon:

+This is how you use an asyncio context manager.

+`iterm2.CustomControlSequenceMonitor` is a special kind of class that defines a context manager.
+That means it can perform an asyncio operation when it is created and when the context ends.

-This is a callback that gets invoked when iTerm2 receives a custom control sequence.
+This particular context manager registers a hook for custom control sequences.

-A custom escape sequence is a special control sequence that performs a script-defined action.
-In contradistinction to a standard control sequence, such as those that position the cursor or change the current color, a custom control sequence is proprietary to iTerm2.
-When one is received, iTerm2 sends a notification to any script that has subscribed to custom escape sequence notifications.
-The `iterm2` python module invokes the script's registered callback, which in this case is `my_callback`.

-The callback takes a single argument, `match`, which is from Python's `re` regular expression module.
-The control sequence's payload gets matched against a regular expression you provide.
-If the search is successful, the resulting `re.Match` gets passed to your callback.
+Terminal emulators work by processing out-of-band messages called control sequences to perform actions such as to move the cursor, clear the screen, or change the current text color.
+Custom control sequences allow you to define your own actions to perform when a control sequence you define is received.

+When you use a context manager this way the flow of control enters the body of the context manager (beginning with `while True`).

+The `async_get` call blocks until a control sequence matching the requested identity and payload are received.
+It returns a `re.Match` object, which is the result of searching the control sequence's payload with the regular expression that the `CustomControlSequenceMonitor` was initialized with.

 To produce a custom escape sequence, you could run this at the command line: